polettix/base-drafts/draft-ietf-quic-transport.md

 This packet uses the short header form with the shortest possible packet number encoding.
-This minimizes the perceived gap between the last packet that the server sent and this packet.
-The leading octet of the Stateless Reset Token will be interpreted as a packet number.
-A server MAY use a different short header type, indicating a different packet number length, but this allows for the message to be identified as a stateless reset more easily using heuristics.
+This minimizes the perceived gap between the last packet that the endpoint sent and this packet.
+The leading octet of the Stateless Reset Token field will be interpreted as a packet number.
+An endpoint MAY use a different short header type, indicating a different packet number length, but this allows for the message to be identified as a stateless reset more easily using heuristics.

-A server copies the connection ID field from the packet that triggers the stateless reset.
-A server omits the connection ID if explicitly configured to do so, or if the client packet did not include a connection ID.
+An endpoint copies the connection ID field from the packet that triggers the stateless reset.
+An endpoint omits the connection ID if explicitly configured to do so, or if the incoming packet did not include a connection ID.

 After the first short header octet and optional connection ID, the server includes the value of the Stateless Reset Token that it included in its